 Most of the fixed-rate Conventional Mortgages that we acquire are not assumable because they contain "due-on-transfer" clauses permitting automatic acceleration of the Mortgage debt when the mortgaged property is transferred.
-As Administrator, we generally require servicers to enforce these due-on-transfer clauses and to demand full payment of the remaining principal balance of a fixed-rate Mortgage to the extent permitted under the mortgage documents and applicable state and federal law.
-We allow assumptions of fixed-rate Mortgages in limited circumstances, such as transfers between certain related persons.
-ARMs that we purchase are Assumable Mortgages.
+We generally require servicers to enforce these due-on-transfer clauses and to demand full payment of the remaining principal balance of a Mortgage to the extent permitted under the mortgage documents and applicable state and federal law.
+We allow assumptions in other limited circumstances, such as transfers between certain related persons.